pberrecloth/fitter-sketch-plugin/README.md

 # Fitter Sketch Plugin

-Fits layer to artboard width, height or both.
+Fits layers to parent artboard width, height or both, with the optional ability to add a margin.

 **Commands**